 |Red flags to investigate with Cross sectional imaging and Angiography||

 The student often sees blood pressure as a cause of acute haemorrhage due to acute rises in blood pressure causing sudden vessel rupture and catastrophic bleeding.
 In reality hypertensive bleeds are the result of a chronic low-grade damage to usually the deep penetrating vessels over a number of years.
 These are the same vessels that occlude in the formation of lacunar strokes so it is no wonder that they occupy the same anatomical areas of the brain such as the putamen, basal ganglia, internal capsule, thalamus and pons and cerebellum.
 Hypertension likely is also a mechanism for the more superficial lobar bleeds though amyloid is also in the differential diagnosis too.
 The clinical presentation has already been discussed and need not concern us more here.
 Non-contrast CT head is the imaging of choice and in an older hypertensive patient with a deep bleed no further imaging is needed unless there are other concerns as to the aetiology.

 If on warfarin and INR > 1.4 give IV Vitamin K 10 mg stat and Octaplex or FFP.
 This may require discussion with haematology.
 Consult with neurosurgeons especially if cerebellar haematoma and/or developing hydrocephalus.
+Usually there is a commensurate fall in GCS.
 IV steroids have no evidence base and may be harmful.
 Statins and all anticoagulants should be stopped.
 Always think is this venous infarction with haemorrhage as the patient will then warrant MRV acutely and possible urgent anticoagulation

 |ICH volume > 30 mls||Yes||+1|